-In line with requirements, all Directors and governors have DBS, identity and Section 128 checks.
+In line with requirements, all directors and governors have DBS, identity, right to work and Section 128 checks.
 Additionally, all other leaders, managers and senior leaders have Section 128 checks.

-3.6 The Prevent Duty
+3.5 The Prevent Duty

 All academies are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.
-For further information on Prevent and what academies need to do - see Appendix A2.
+For further information on Prevent and what academies need to do - see Appendix A2 and see the Trust's British Values and the Prevention of Radicalisation and Extremism Policy.

-3.7 Extended Academy Activities
+3.6 Extended Academy Activities